-If your application has been approved, you can make a claim for reimbursement of travel costs.
+If your application is approved, you can make a claim for reimbursement of travel costs.

-Claims must be submitted to the Department of Education by 31 March following the year of travel.
+You must submit the claims to the Department of Education by 31 March following the year of travel.

 Completed claim forms must be signed by the school principal or business manager to verify student's attendance.